Article Overview: Glacier National Park Itinerary

 Drive the Going to the Sun Road

 Widely considered one of the most beautiful roads in the world, the Going to the Sun Road is approximately 50 miles long and will take about 2 hours to drive (depending on traffic conditions).
-The road itself spans the width of Glacier National Park.
+The road itself spans the width of the park.
+No Glacier National Park itinerary is complete without it.

 Along the way there are some great spots to stop, explore, and snap some iconic photos.
 Let’s start with the “secret” that virtually everyone already knows about: Hidden Lake.